EXCLUSIVE-South Korea asks banks to prepare $4 bln to support credit union - sources

 SEOUL, July 10 (Reuters) - South Korea's financial services regulator has asked major commercial banks to prepare around $4 billion in financing to support a credit cooperative hit by customer withdrawals, two banking sources familiar with the matter said on Monday.

-South Korea's top financial authorities pledged on Sunday to ensure liquidity at the credit cooperative, which has nearly 1,300 branches, saying in a statement that MG Community's capital ratio and liquidity far exceeded regulatory ratios and it had sufficient cash-equivalent assets.
+South Korea's top financial authorities pledged on Sunday to ensure liquidity at the credit cooperative, which has nearly 1,300 branches, saying in a statement that MGCCC's capital ratio and liquidity far exceeded regulatory ratios and it had sufficient cash-equivalent assets.

 Sharply rising interest rates and a cooling property market have raised concerns about the potential impact on Asia's fourth-largest economy.